-Plant Description: The maritime pine tree can grow up to a height of 30-40 meters, often with a graceful, winding truck.
+Plant Description: The maritime pine tree can grow up to a height of 30-40 meters, often with a graceful, winding trunk.

 The branches are up swept, generally forming an open crown.
 The bark is very thick, scaly or plated, fissured and patterned red-brown, black and buff.

 The cones ripen to a rich glossy chestnut-brown in April in the northern hemisphere two years after pollination.
-The seeds are shiny blackish brown above, mat grey below.
+The seeds are shiny blackish brown above, mat gray below.

 Plant Part Used: Bark.

 Therapeutic Uses, Benefits and Claims of Maritime Pine Bark

 Pycnogenol® is the patented trademark name for any group of flavonoids extracted from the bark of French maritime pine trees.

 Maritime pine bark extract is available in more than 600 dietary supplements, multi-vitamins, and health products worldwide.

 Preliminary research indicates that maritime pine bark extract may help improve symptoms associated with chronic venous insufficiency (CVI), a syndrome that includes leg swelling, varicose veins, pain, itching, skin changes and skin ulcers.